-“Tell me, my prince, does your new wife have fourteen hairdressers?”
+“Tell me, my prince, does your new wife really have fourteen hairdressers?”
 Obadiah rested an elbow on the small table in the center of the veranda and pointed a cucumber spear at Ahab.

 Obadiah shook his head.
 “The sun’s barely out of bed, and I’ve got all day to interview grove managers.”
 He pointed to two guards at a table by the gate.
 “The food’s good.
-Grab a bite with these fellows.”
+Grab a bite with those fellows.”

 The driver sat, and a servant took him wine, cucumbers, bread and cheese.

-The chords of a lyre drifted from the dining room behind Obadiah and blended with the notes of a yellowhammer in the olive trees at the sides of the veranda.
+The chords of a lyre drifted from the dining room behind Obadiah and blended with the notes of a yellowhammer coming from the olive trees at the sides of the veranda.
 From beyond the oak, the ping of hammers and the ffft-ffft of saws mingled with the shouts of workmen building King Omri’s palace.
 Sunlight reflected off puddles from last night’s rain.

 The local blacksmith started up the path to the veranda, but the guards shooed him away.
 “Reserved for the prince.”

 When Ahab tapped his empty cup, a servant padded forward and poured the cup half full of dark purple wine.
 The man whisked away the nibbled food and disappeared into the dining room.
-He reappeared and set plates of grapes, cheese and pitas on the table.
+He reappeared and set plates of grapes, cheese and flatbreads on the table.